-More than 900 SAP professionals are due to attend the UK and Ireland SAP User Group's annual conference at the ICC Birmingham between November 26-28 this year.
-Here's what attendees can expect from UKISUG Connect 2017.
+More than 900 SAP professionals are due to attend the UK and Ireland SAP User Group's annual conference at the ICC Birmingham between 11-13 November this year.
+Here's what attendees can expect from UKISUG Connect 2018.

 More than 100 breakout sessions will also be taking place, covering areas such as digital transformation, artificial intelligence and S/4 HANA, compliance, user experience, supply chain, payroll and Business Objects analytics and reporting.
-There will also be SAP BusinessByDesign and SAP Business One groups running during the conference.

 UKISUG Connect is open to all SAP customers, with discounted rates for member organisations.
 For more information visit the event website or follow @SAPUserGroup or the hashtag #UKISUGConnect on Twitter.